VerifyTests/Verify/readme.source.md

 Usage:

-snippet: scrubbers.cs
+snippet: scrubberssample.cs

 Result:

+snippet: ScrubbersSample.Simple.verified.txt

+## File extension

+The default file extension is `.txt`.
+So the resulting verified file will be `TestClass.TestMethod.verified.txt`.

+It can be overridden at two levels:

+ * Method: Change the extension for the current test method.
+ * Class: Change the extension all verifications in all test methods for a test class.

+Usage:

+snippet: ExtensionSample.cs

+Result in two files:

+snippet: ExtensionSample.InheritedFromClass.verified.json

-snippet: Scrubbers.Simple.verified.txt
+snippet: ExtensionSample.AtMethod.verified.xml

 ## Diff Tool

 Controlled via environment variables.

  * `VerifyDiffProcess`: The process name.
 Short name if the tool exists in the current path, otherwise the full path.
  * `VerifyDiffArguments`: The argument syntax to pass to the process.
 Must contain the strings `{receivedPath}` and `{verifiedPath}`.